-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014 (In thousands, except share and per share data, or otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014

-I. ORGANIZATION AND PRINCIPAL ACTIVITIES
+1. ORGANIZATION AND PRINCIPAL ACTIVITIES

 New Oriental Education & Technology Group Inc. (the "Company") was incorporated in the Cayman Islands.
 The Company, its wholly owned subsidiaries and its variable interest entity, Beijing New Oriental Education & Technology (Group) Co., Ltd. ("New Oriental China") and its schools and subsidiaries (collectively, the "VIE"), are collectively referred to as the "Group".